deliapater/Wind-Farm/README.md

 $ mysql -u sail -p password
 ```

-The application it has been build with 3 entity models: Turbine, Component and TurbineInspection.
+The application has been built with three entity models: Turbine, Component and TurbineInspection.
 A Turbine can have multiple Components and each Component can have multiple Inspections.
 The server-side of the application has been made with Laravel, the client-side with React.js and styling with Tailwind CSS.

 I have created a view that contains the turbine inspection list which contains a table and a search bar; and another view with the turbine inspection form.